-Now, while we have worked with some creatives who don’t fit these admittedly broad stereotypes, they are the exceptions that have proved the rule.
+Now, while we have worked with some creatives who don’t fit these admittedly broad stereotypes, they are the exceptions that prove the rule.

-It seems to be a ‘rule’ in agencies that the more ‘alternative’ the creative team, the more impressed the client will be.
-And generally the problem in these meetings isn’t necessarily the creative teams themselves, it’s how these creative teams styles rub up against the rather more business-styles of the client, who will mostly fall into one of two types.
+It seems to be a rule in agencies that the more alternative the creative team, the more impressed the client will be.
+And generally the problem in these meetings isn’t necessarily the creative teams themselves, it’s how these creative teams styles rub up against the rather more business-led styles of the client.
+These also fall into 2 types.

 The Client Team

 Let’s be clear, most marketers have personal objectives set on driving growth in their business.
 And not on how good their advertising looks.
 That’s what drives them.

 So, it’s not unusual as a client to be asking questions like “How much will it drive sales?” and “what’s the advertising impact on profits?”